- Lessons in an app that barely covers Shona

 Textbooks teach you formal grammar that nobody actually uses when you call home.
 YouTube channels are great but passive.
 Afri-Speak is conversational, patient, and adaptive.
 It listens, corrects gently, and remembers what you've practised so it can build on it.

 We haven't finalised pricing.
-The plan is a free tier with daily lessons and Mazwi, plus a paid tier (likely under five US dollars a month) for unlimited tutor conversations and pronunciation feedback.
+The plan is a free tier with daily lessons, Mazwi and Nyuchi, plus a paid tier (likely under five US dollars a month) for unlimited tutor conversations and pronunciation feedback.
 Everyone on the waitlist gets early access pricing.

 Soon.
 We're building it in 2026 and aiming for a public iOS launch later in the year.
 Joining the waitlist gets you the launch announcement and a personal hello before that.